Skip to content

 • File Size

 As we expand our geodata collection and storage capabilities, creating derivative files has become an integral part of our workflow.
 Derivatives enhance the user experience by offering streamlined access and improved visualization of datasets.
 These files can be batch-generated using desktop scripts, making the process efficient and scalable.
-The following derivatives will be created:

 • Format: PNG or JPEG